The most common examples of discrimination in the workplace are retaliation, disability, race, sex and age.

 Retaliation is prohibited by both state and federal legislation, but is often hard to prove.
 If you have actually been fired and believe this is because your employer has retaliated against you because of one of the reason given above, you may have firmer grounds to make a complaint to the EEOC or take legal action with the help of an employment lawyer.

-Forms of discrimination may include: hiring, firing, promotion, pay, accommodation provision, and harassment.
+Forms of disability discrimination in the workplace may include: hiring, firing, promotion, pay, accommodation provision, and harassment.
 The act does not apply if the disability actually prevents the person from doing their job effectively.

-Title VII of the Civil Rights Act 1964 prohibits an employer from several forms of discrimination, including discriminating on the basis of race.
-For example, an employer who pays Latino workers less than other workers doing exactly the same job for the same time worked would be an obvious form of discrimination on the basis of race.
+Title VII of the Civil Rights Act 1964 prohibits an employer from several forms of employment discrimination, including discriminating on the basis of race.
+For example, an employer who pays Latino workers less than other workers doing exactly the same job for the same time worked would be an obvious form of discrimination in the workplace on the basis of race.

 An employer who makes it an unstated policy not to employ people of color when their skills are appropriate for the job is discriminating on the basis of race.